zeloitzik/Remote-Control/README.md

 ├── RemoteControlServer.py   # The one you run on the other computer (the target) ├── README.md
 └── requirements.txt         # Stuff you need to install
+(To use it just save , and run: pip install -r requirements.txt)